 If no rent holiday has been agreed and a tenant falls into arrears, landlords should consider whether they intend to forfeit the lease (discussed below).
 Landlords need to take care before demanding or accepting sums under the lease.
 If a right to forfeit has arisen, service of a rent or service charge demand might waive that right.
 That could significantly restrict a landlord's ability to recover possession if required: if rent is payable quarterly, the landlord could be left waiting months before the next opportunity to forfeit arises.

-The Coronavirus Act 2020 came into force on 25 March 2020.
-Consequently from 26 March 2020 until 30 June 2020 no conduct by or on behalf of a landlord, other than giving an express waiver in writing, is to be regarded as waiving a right of re-entry or forfeiture, under a relevant business tenancy, for non-payment of rent.
+The Coronavirus Act 2020 came into force on 25 March 2020 and, as amended, its protection remains in force until 25 March 2022.
+Consequently from 26 March 2020 until 25 March 2022 no conduct by or on behalf of a landlord, other than giving an express waiver in writing, is to be regarded as waiving a right of re-entry or forfeiture, under a relevant business tenancy, for non-payment of rent.
 However, there may be argument about what might constitute an express waiver in writing and so landlords who wish to preserve their right to forfeit after the ban should exercise caution.
 Very broadly, this means not demanding or accepting sums due under the lease, or in any other way acknowledging the existence of the lease, after the right to forfeit has arisen.

-Under the Coronavirus Act 2020, a landlord may not enforce a right of forfeiture for non-payment of rent in relation to a business tenancy between 26 March 2020 and 30 June 2020.
-That period may be extended.
+Currently, a landlord may not enforce a right of forfeiture for non-payment of rent in relation to a business tenancy between 26 March 2020 and 25 March 2022.

 There may be a limited number of tenancies of commercial premises that do not fall within the ban but specific advice needs to be taken if you propose to forfeit during the period of the ban.